Contents

 Other members of the household over 16 will subsequently be emailed to start their DBS check.

 There is a range of documents that each person will need to produce to verify their identity.
-These are listed on our DBS documents page.
-To save time ahead of the team making contact, please check through and get your chosen documents in one place.
+These are listed here Disclosure and Barring Service (DBS) – checking guidelines and acceptable documents – Migration and resettlement To save time ahead of the team making contact, please check through and get your chosen documents in one place.

 Please be aware that the DBS check, the video call and any follow-up checks on additional members of the household will not happen instantly.
 If you have filled the form in with contact details a member of the team will be in touch, please be patient.